Spin quantum number: History

+hypothesized that this required a fourth quantum number with a two-valuedness.
+This fourth quantum number became the spin magnetic quantum number.

+Name

+The name "spin" comes from a geometrical spinning of the electron about an axis, as proposed by George Uhlenbeck and Samuel Goudsmit.
+However, this simplistic picture was quickly realized to be physically unrealistic, because it would require the electrons to rotate faster than the speed of light.
+It was therefore replaced by a more abstract quantum-mechanical description.

 Detection of spin

 When lines of the hydrogen spectrum are examined at very high resolution, they are found to be closely spaced doublets.
 This splitting is called fine structure, and was one of the first experimental evidences for electron spin.
 The direct observation of the electron's intrinsic angular momentum was achieved in the Stern–Gerlach experiment.

 Stern–Gerlach experiment

 The theory of spatial quantization of the spin moment of the momentum of electrons of atoms situated in the magnetic field needed to be proved experimentally.
-In 1920 (two years before the theoretical description of the spin was created) Otto Stern and Walter Gerlach observed it in the experiment they conducted.
+In 1922 (two years before the theoretical description of the spin was created) Otto Stern and Walter Gerlach observed it in the experiment they conducted.